-Your application will be reviewed by the Trustees.
-They will look at all documents or information that they receive from you or anyone else.
-After completing their review, the Trustees will make their final decision.
-The Trustees will notify you of their decision within 45 days of receiving your appeal.
+Your application will be reviewed by a subcommittee of the Board of Trustees.
+They UIWPP 09/2024 14 will look at all documents or information that they receive from you or anyone else.
+After completing their review, the Trustees will make their decision and will notify you in writing.